aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 <a href="../files/EmissionShape.png" data-lightbox="emsh" data-title="Emission Shape "><img src="../files/EmissionShape.png" style="width:100%"></a>

 ### 6.4 Final Output
-A material instance of this material was created as assigned to one of the items in the game.
+A material instance of this material was created and assigned to one of the items in the game.

 <table border="0">
  <tr>